TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-1.md

 This line is what tells the program to actually put the "@" symbol on the screen in its proper place.
 We're telling the `root_console` we created to `print` the "@" symbol at the given x and y coordinates.
 Try changing the x and y values and see what happens, if you feel so inclined.

 {{< highlight py3 >}}
-            tcod.console_flush()
+            context.present(root_console)
 {{</ highlight >}}

 Without this line, nothing would actually print out on the screen.
-This is because `console_flush` is what actually updates the screen with what we've told it to display so far.
+This is because `context.present` is what actually updates the screen with what we've told it to display so far.

 {{< highlight py3 >}}
             for event in tcod.event.wait():